ben174/bugben/README.md

         path = src
         url = https://github.com/ben174/bugben.git

-Again, the creation date of the directory determines when the project was created.
+##### `ORDER.txt`

-Since some of my projects are more notable than others and I'd like to be able to order them, the Projects directory has a order.txt file which contains the directory names in the order they should be rendered on my resume.
+Since some of my projects are more notable than others and I'd like to be able to order them, the Projects directory has a `ORDER.txt` file which contains the directory names in the order they should be rendered on my resume.

 Expertise
 ---------

-Fields of expertise go here as directories.
-Within each directory would be a particular skill as an individual file, e.g.: `Python`, `HTML`.
+Fields of expertise go here as directories, e.g.: `Web Development`, `Operating Systems`.
+Within each directory would be several files for each particular skill, e.g.: `Python`, `HTML`.
 The creation date of this file determines when I first started using that skill.
+The renderer may use this to add weight to individual skills based on the number of years I've used them.
 Optionally some text within the file can describe where I've used it and how comfortable I am with it.

 #### `SUMMARY.md`

-A simple markdown-formatted bulleted list of my primary skills.
-Rendered at the top of the resume.
+A simple markdown-formatted profile summary which is rendered at the top of my resume.
+In my case, I like a concise bulleted list outlining some of my skills and accomplishments.

 #### `LINKS.md`